Skip to main content

 City Clerk’s Office

-Note: State laws are always subject to change, usually through the enactment of new legislation but also through court decisions and other means.
-Contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change.
+This happens through the enactment of new legislation and court decisions.
+Contact an attorney or conduct your own legal research to verify the state law(s) you're researching.
+If you believe your rights have been violated, you can also contact the American Civil Liberties Union (ACLU) or even the National Association for the Advancement of Colored People (NAACP).

-If you are thinking of applying for a permit to peacefully protest and need help sorting out all the red tape, you may want to consult an attorney in your state to help guide you through the paperwork and make sure you are meeting all deadlines.
-A civil rights attorney can assist you with city regulations, explain the law, and help you if you are arrested for a protest-related violation.
+Are you thinking of applying for a permit to protest peacefully?
+Contact an attorney to guide you through the paperwork and ensure you meet all deadlines and requirements.
+A civil rights attorney can assist you with city regulations, explain the law, and help you if you're arrested for a protest-related violation.
+Know your rights under both state and federal law.